juanpichvrdo/fintech/README.md

 ## Scripts

-In the project directory, can run:
+In the project directory, run:

 ### `npm install`